joelthe1/misc/hmmtagger/README.md

 ## Hidden Markov Model based Automatic Morphological Tagger
 ### What does this do?
-Tries to automatically learn the morphological tags from a tagged training data set and attempts to assign tags to a given set of sentences (test data set).
+Tries to automatically learn the morphological tags from a tagged training data set and attempts to assign tags to a given set of untagged sentences (test data).

 ### Training Data Format